By: Sharon Aron Baron

 During a search, Crime Scene Technicians swabbed multiple areas inside of the residence to include blood drops in various locations.
 Many of the swabs matched the victim’s DNA, however, there were multiple swabs taken from blood drops in close proximity to the victim that revealed a second, unknown DNA profile that didn’t match anyone in their database.

-Jason David Martinez was identified through interviews with the victims’s friends in the days following his murder as an acquaintance of the victim.
-Martinez advised authorities that he had been informed of Hamilton’s murder, but denied killing him and denied being present in Hamilton’s apartment at the time of the murder.
+Jason David Martinez was identified as an acquaintance of the victim through interviews with the victims’s friends in the days following his murder.
+Martinez told authorities that he had been informed of Hamilton’s murder, but denied killing him and denied being present in Hamilton’s apartment at the time of the murder.
 He provided an alibi for the night of the murder stating he had been fishing at the Pompano Beach Pier from 9:00 p.m until 4:00 a.m.
 During an interview with Martinez, detectives observed a fresh cut on the palm area of his right hand.
-He advised that the wound was sustained when he accidentally cut himself as he was cleaning fish on the night of Hamilton’s murder.
+He said that he received the wound when he accidentally cut himself as he was cleaning fish on the night of Hamilton’s murder.

 Authorities spoke with him two additional times in 2012, and both times he denied knowledge of the crime.

 During the course of the investigation, detectives made contact with more than forty people who provided voluntary DNA samples to compare to the unknown profiles discovered at the crime scene.
 All individuals previously provided voluntary swabs of their DNA.
 However, detectives learned that Jason Martinez had relocated to the New York area and had not been asked to provide a consensual DNA testing.